kumokay/CS35L/labs/lab4_hint.md

 #FKPS
 #NEM\4
 ```
-decrypted them by XOR 42 again
+when storing, compare the decrypted values (XOR 42 again)
 ```
 *~BO    => ^@The
 *{_CIA  => ^@Quick